Terry M. Mercer

 Senator Mercer served as the National Director of the Liberal Party of Canada from 1995-2003.
 Prior to working with the Liberal Party, he held a wide variety of positions with various charitable institutions.
 From 1993-1995, he was the Executive Director of the Metro Toronto Branch of the Canadian Diabetes Association, while from 1987-1993, he was Vice President and Director, Financial Development of the YMCA of Greater Toronto.
 Senator Mercer has also held positions with the Nova Scotia Lung Association, St. John Ambulance Nova Scotia Council, and the Kidney Foundation of Canada (Nova Scotia Branch).

 Senator Mercer is also very active in the Association of Fundraising Professionals (AFP) and is a former Chair of the AFP Foundation for Philanthropy in Canada.
 He is a member of the Nova Scotia and Ottawa Chapters of AFP.
-As well, Senator Mercer serves on the AFP Association Board of Directors and the AFP Canada Council.
+As well, Senator Mercer has served on the AFP Association Board of Directors and the AFP Canada Council.

 Senator Mercer is a Certified Fund Raising Executive (CFRE) and has lectured extensively on modern ethical fundraising techniques.
 He has been a founding member and Director of two chapters of AFP and a member of the Executive Committee of the North American YMCA Development Offices, 1990-1997.

 Before working for these charitable institutions, Senator Mercer worked as Executive Assistant to the Nova Scotia Minister of Labour and Housing from 1974 to 1978.
 A recipient of the Commemorative Medal for the 125th Anniversary of Canadian Confederation, the Queen's Golden Jubilee Medal, and the Queen’s Diamond Jubilee Medal, Senator Mercer is an active volunteer and has served in the following capacities: